pacha/vem-doc/content/docs/users-guide/formatting.rst

 This sections of Vem's documentation covers many actions that allow you to format and edit your code or text.
-It is important to get familiar with them as they may save you from a lot of manual work and considerably reduce the number of times that you have to switch between Normal and Insert mode.
+It is important to get familiar with them as they may save you from a lot of manual work and considerably reduce the number of times that you have to switch between normal and insert mode.

 Adding white-space
 ------------------